-Aerial and satellite engineers install and repair television aerials, radio aerials and satellite dishes, and connect them to receiving equipment in homes or commercial premises.
+Aerial and satellite installers fit and repair television aerials, radio aerials and satellite dishes, and connect them to receiving equipment in homes or commercial premises.
 They may also set up a full range of digital home technology, such as broadband services.

 You could be:

-- securely fixing and accurately aligning aerials and dishes and running a connecting cable to the receiving system
+securely fixing equipment and running a connecting cable to the receiving system

-- installing set top boxes for TV services and configuring the system to the customer requirements
+installing set top boxes for TV services and setting up the system

 The figures below are only a guide.
 Actual pay rates may vary, depending on: